Creamy Lemon and Pepper Orzo (Limone Pepe Orzo) – No Dairy, No Oil

 Instructions

 • Boil 2 cups of water.
 Pour over 1/2 cup cashews and let soak for 20 minutes.
-Combine drained cashews, garlic, preserved lemon, and 1 cup low-sodium vegetable broth and blend on high speed until mixture is very very smooth about 2 minutes.
+Combine drained cashews, garlic, preserved lemon, and 1 cup low-sodium vegetable broth and blend on high speed until mixture is very smooth and creamy – about 2 minutes.
 Add a bit more liquid if needed to blend smoothly.

 • In a medium Dutch oven or other heavy pot over medium-high add freshly ground pepper and add 1 lb. orzo.
 Saute until toasted a pale golden brown, about 3 minutes.
 Pour in 4 cups low-sodium vegetable broth; cook, stirring often, until most of the liquid is absorbed, about 5-7 minutes.
 Add water 1/4 cup at a time to avoid burning until the orzo is cooked al dente.